-Abstract.
-In Amazon forests, the relative contributions of climate, phenology, and disturbance to net ecosystem exchange of 18 19 carbon (NEE) are not well understood.
-To partition influences across various timescales, we use a statistical model to represent 20 eddy covariance-derived NEE in an evergreen Eastern Amazon forest as a constant response to changing meteorology and 21 phenology throughout a decade.
-Our best fit model represented hourly NEE variations as changes due to sunlight, while seasonal 22 variations arose from phenology influencing photosynthesis and from rainfall influencing ecosystem respiration, where 23 phenology was asynchronous with dry season onset.
-We compared annual model residuals with biometric forest surveys to 24 estimate impacts of drought-disturbance.
-We found that our simple model represented hourly and monthly variations in NEE well ($R^2 = 0.81$, 0.59 respectively).
-Modeled phenology explained 1% of hourly and 26% of monthly variations in observed 25 26 NEE, whereas the remaining modeled variability was due to changes in meteorology.
-We did not find evidence to support the common assumption that the forest phenology was seasonally light- or water-triggered.
-Our model simulated annual NEE well, 27 with exception to 2002, the first year of our data record, which contained 1.2 MgC ha-1 of residual net emissions, because 28 photosynthesis was anomalously low.
-Because a severe drought occurred in 1998, we hypothesized that this drought caused a 29 30 persistent, multi-year depression of photosynthesis.
-Our results suggest drought can have lasting impacts on photosynthesis,

-31 possibly via partial damage to still-living trees.
+- 22 In Amazon forests, the relative contributions of climate, phenology, and disturbance to net ecosystem exchange of - 23 carbon (NEE) are not well understood.
+To partition influences across various timescales, we use a statistical model - 24 to represent eddy covariance-derived NEE in an evergreen Eastern Amazon forest as a constant response to - 25 changing meteorology and phenology throughout a decade.
+Our best fit model represented hourly NEE variations as - 26 changes due to sunlight, while seasonal variations arose from phenology influencing photosynthesis and from - 27 rainfall influencing ecosystem respiration, where phenology was asynchronous with dry season onset.
+We compared - annual model residuals with biometric forest surveys to estimate impacts of drought-disturbance.
+We found that our - simple model represented hourly and monthly variations in NEE well ($R^2 = 0.81, 0.59$ respectively).
+Our model also - 30 simulated annual NEE well, with exception to 2002, the first year of our data record, which contained 1.2 MgC ha-1 - 31 of residual net emissions, because photosynthesis was anomalously low.
+Because a severe drought occurred in 1998, - 32 we hypothesized that this drought caused a persistent, multi-year depression of photosynthesis.
+We did not find - evidence to support the common assumption that droughts or disturbances affected this region during 2005 or 2010, - 34 nor that the forest phenology was seasonally light- or water-triggered.
+Our results suggest drought can have lasting - 35 impacts on photosynthesis, possibly via partial damage to still-living trees.

-32 1.
-Introduction
+1. Introduction